 During the school year we offer tutoring Monday through Thursday, for students ages 6–11; and in the evening, Tuesday and Thursday, for students ages 11–18.

-Students gather into our writing labs at both 826LA in Mar Vista and 826LA in Echo Park to complete their homework, read, and respond to writing prompts based on a monthly theme.
+Students gather into our writing labs at both 826LA in Mar Vista and 826LA in Echo Park to complete their homework, read, and respond to writing prompts.
 At each step of the way, a caring volunteer is within an arm’s reach to offer assistance.
 A student’s confidence is built when they share what they have written, and people listen.
 So several times a year, our young authors read their stories to encouraging audiences at chapbook release parties.

-Like all of 826LA’s student programming, After-School Tutoring (AST) is free.
-If you are interested in a space in the program for your student, give us a call at the office!
+Like all of 826LA’s student programming, After-School Tutoring (AST) and Tuesday and Thursday Night Tutoring (TNT) are free.
+If you are interested in a space in one of these programs for your student, give us a call at the office!

 ENROLLING IN 826LA’S TUTORING PROGRAMS